 - Keeping or storing a heavy vehicle on private property (Part 3 Section 33 of the General Purposes Local Law)

 - Use of a recreation vehicle on private property (Part 3 Section 37 of the General Purposes Local Law)

 - Additional signage (Part 2 Sections 15, 16 & 17 of the General Purposes Local Law.
 Please also check our Signage webpage)

 - Distribution of flyers (Part 9 Section 66 of the General Purposes Local Law)

 - To occupy a road reserve, nature strip, footpath (Part 2 Sections 18, 19 & 20 of the General Purposes Local Law).

 Please refer to our section on Local Laws Detail

 Please Note: Our Local Laws may not be the only legislation governing the activity you wish to undertake.
 In some instances for example, you may require a planning permit or permission from another authority (eg VicRoads).

-For further information contact Environment Protection on: 5950 1050.
+For further information contact Community Safety on: 5950 1434.